-Shirley Basin Mine Site
+Shirley Basin ISR Mine Site, Carbon County, Wyoming

 As a part of the Pathfinder acquisition, we own the Shirley Basin and Lucky Mc mine sites in the Shirley Basin and Gas Hills mining districts of Wyoming, respectively, from which Pathfinder and its predecessors historically produced more than seventy-one million pounds of uranium, primarily from the 1960s through the 1990s.
 The Shirley Basin project is located in Carbon County, Wyoming, approximately 40 miles south of Casper, Wyoming.
 Conventional mine operations were suspended by Pathfinder in the 1990s due to low uranium pricing.